Valentine Blacker

-Lieutenant-Colonel Valentine Blacker (19 October 1778 – 4 February 1826) was an officer in the Honourable East India Company's Madras Army, and later Surveyor General of India.
+Lieutenant-Colonel Valentine Blacker (19 October 1778 – 4 February 1826) was an officer in the East India Company's Madras Army, and later Surveyor General of India.

 Life and career

 Blacker was born in Armagh, Northern Ireland where his family has an ancestral home in the barony of Oneilland East.
 He obtained a commission in the Madras Cavalry in 1798, was made a cornet in 1799, and aide-de-camp to a Colonel Stevenson in the Wayanad district in 1800, and quartermaster-general in 1810.
 He served in Deccan, 1817, and was promoted to lieutenant colonel.
 His son, Maxwell, was born in June 1822.

 Blacker took over from John Hodgson as Surveyor General of India in 1823.
 In this capacity he made substantial contributions to the ongoing Trigonometrical Survey of India.
 He was stationed in Calcutta from 1823 until his death there from a fever in 1826.
 He was buried in South Park Street Cemetery in Calcutta.
 Andrew Waugh said that "Blacker, with the exception of Colonel George Everest, was the ablest and most scientific man that ever presided over this expensive department".